jehanzaibawan/memoboard/README.md

 ### Installing and running the app

-Clone the app and install the dependecies using `yarn`, once the depedencies are installed run `yarn start` to start the proejct, it will automatically open up the browsers.
+Clone the app and install the dependecies using `yarn`, once the depedencies are installed run `yarn start` to start the proejct, it will automatically open up the browser, make sure port 3000 is free on your machine.
+You can view the project on http://localhost:3000/
+<br><br>
+The project is also deployed on the heroku, visit https://memoboard.herokuapp.com/

 ### Major features of the App
 - Add new ideas